Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Effect of stellar diameter in geometrical optics

 The half-maximum value is not reached at the junction of the $E$ and $G$ functions, but on the branch describing the $G$ function (Fig.~\ref{fig_CF_stellar_diameter}).
 At that point, the two stellar images are separated, as in the upper panel of Fig.~\ref{fig_prim_second}.
-The various properties of the flash in the presence of a finite stellar diameter are displayed in Fig.~\ref{fig_CF_stellar_diameter}.
+The various properties of the flash in the presence of a finite stellar radius $\lambda_{\rm P} \ll r_* \ll R_0$ are displayed in Fig.~\ref{fig_CF_stellar_diameter}, and the comparison with the case $r_* \ll \lambda_{\rm P}$ is presented in Appendix~\ref{app_point_vs_finite_size}.

 We recall that these results assume a stellar disk with uniform radiance.
 The effects of limb darkening are examined in Appendix~\ref{app_limb_dark}.
 In particular, the height of the flash is changed according to Eq.~\ref{eq_phi_max_with_LD}.
 For practical cases (Eq.~\ref{eq_limb_darkening}), the numerical schemes that permit the evaluation of the flash profile (Eq.~\ref{eq_phi_LD_reduced}) are based on Eqs.~\ref{eq_int_I_du}-\ref{eq_int_f_I'_u_du}.

-Ignoring limb darkening, a summary of the flash properties for both a monochromatic point-like source with diffraction and a finite-size star in geometrical optics are given in Table~\ref{tab_CF_formulae}.
+Ignoring limb darkening, a summary of the flash properties for both a monochromatic point-like source with diffraction and a finite-size star in geometrical optics is given in Appendix~\ref{app_table_general}.